karansharma0380/Instagram_clone/README.md

 -    [x] Some serious code refactoring
 -    [x] JSDoc & comments ( still have some more work to do )
 -    [ ] Upgrade packages

-# Contribute :

-Show your support by 🌟 the project !!

-==== > Feel free to contribute <====

-# Image Copyright Claims :

-Many images used in the project belong to their respective creators/authors.
-No claim by me & those who use this project.

 **Thanks for reading**